paulino0518/CodeReviewGuideline/README.md

 #Conditionals
 - Does every if(){} have an else{}? | Problem: Silent errors
+- Works best with boolean results, but javascript is truthy, try to not use truthy conditionals

 #User input
 DO NOT TRUST USER INPUT.
 SANITIZE IT, VALIDATE IT, AND MAKE IT FIT EXACTLY WHAT YOU EXPECT.